maskac/Robot_DDMP9/DOCS/martinS_projektova_dokumentace.md

 ####Arduino Mega 2560

 The Arduino Receives control signals from the ESP and then processes them.
 If the desired action is movement or camera rotation, the Arduino sends signals to the L293Ds using digital parallel communication.
-If the desired action is switching the Head (or reversing) lights on, a signal is sent to the relay boards.
+If the desired action is switching the Head (or reversing) lights on, the signal is sent to the relay boards.
 Also connected to the arduino are the 4 colored LEDs.
-For info about lights, see [Lights](##Lights)
+For info about lights, see [Lights](#light)
 #####L293D

 There are 2 L293Ds on board.
 They are used to control the motors and camera servos.

 ####Kinect

-Later on in the development, a kinnect sensor will be added to allow for functions such as object tracking and better autonnomous mod.
+Later on in the development, a kinect sensor will be added to allow for functions such as object tracking and better autonnomous mod.

 ##Remote Control

 The robot is controlled remotely using an app called [RoboRemo](https://play.google.com/store/apps/details?id=com.hardcodedjoy.roboremo)
-From the app, the signal is first received by the *ESP8266*, the signal is then processed as shown over at [Electronics](###Electronics)
+From the app, the signal is first received by the *ESP8266*, the signal is then processed as shown over at [Electronics](#electronics)

 ##Internal Communication